Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 In July 2020, the Restoring Balance in Alberta’s Workplaces Act introduced new rules regarding union financial statements and union dues elections.
 These rules were not proclaimed at that time.

-Since then, the Ministry of Labour and Immigration has consulted with stakeholders and developed new regulations providing further clarity for these rules.
+Since then, the Alberta government has consulted with stakeholders and developed new regulations providing further clarity for these rules.

 Once the rules are in effect: